Herr-visanovich/Web-card/README.md

 # Web-card
-An exercise to create cards using html and css
+An exercise on how to create cards for websites using HTML and CSS